Onigiri: Pre-modern

-Mass manufacturing
+Modern

 In the 1980s, a machine to make triangular onigiri was invented.
 Rather than rolling the filling inside, the flavoring was put into a hole in the onigiri and the hole was hidden by nori.
 Since the onigiri made by this machine came with nori already applied to the rice ball, over time the nori became moist and sticky, clinging to the rice.

 A packaging improvement allowed the nori to be stored separately from the rice.
 Before eating, the diner could open the packet of nori and wrap the onigiri.
 The use of a hole for filling the onigiri made new flavors of onigiri easier to produce as this cooking process did not require changes from ingredient to ingredient.
 Modern mechanically wrapped onigiri are specially folded so that the plastic wrapping is between the nori and rice to act as a moisture barrier.
 When the packaging is pulled open at both ends, the nori and rice come into contact and are eaten together.
 This packaging is commonly found for both triangular onigiri and rolls (細巻き).

-Rice
+Rice and shapes

 Usually, onigiri is made with boiled white rice, though it is sometimes made with different varieties of cooked rice, such as: